 A relatively large number of people in Tres Pinos telecommute to their jobs.
 Overall, about 13.64% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Tres Pinos is a great place for families with children to consider.
-First of all, many other families with children live here, making Tres Pinos a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Tres Pinos has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Tres Pinos’s overall crime rate is lower than average for the country.
+Tres Pinos is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Tres Pinos’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Tres Pinos has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Tres Pinos has few renters and college students.
 But the biggest reason it is quieter in Tres Pinos than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Tres Pinos may be for you.